enricocid/Music-Player-GO/FAQ.md

 Not all requests will be taken into consideration as the player mainly reflects my needs!
 If I add the label 'feature request' on a issue then it will be worked, but it may require time!

+1. As stated in FAQ,Not all requests will be taken into consideration as the player mainly reflects my needs!
+If I add the label 'feature request' on a issue then it will be worked, but it may require time!

+2. Giving *1 star* on Google PlayStore:
+- Won't accelerate the implementation process.
+- Won't give priority to Your request.
+- Won't let Your feature request to be approved (probably quite the opposite).

 **Does Music Player GO uses equalizer?**

 Yes, Music Player GO uses the system (default) equalizer, that is the inbuilt equalizer.